mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 ### Data Processing Notes

 mParticle’s User Profile stores user attributes across platforms, workspaces and accounts.
 This means that, if your audience output uses device IDs, and if you are tracking a User across multiple platforms (mobile and web, for example) you may be able to forward user attributes that were not collected on the targeted mobile devices.

-If you select a workspace-level attribute, and the same attribute name is used across multiple workspaces in the account, then mParticle will only use values from the workspace you created the audience in.